 And if not on any of those questions, what is it going to cost and how long will it take to learn how to do all these things?
 Most tasks are not difficult, but there is a learning curve that takes a little time.

 (An aside: I did some pretty ugly covers starting off with an old computer and no good software in helping out WMG Publishing.
-Some are still up for another month or two.
-I started getting a lot better once WMG Publishing invested in a computer and new software for my office.
-Now, with even more training, the WMG covers are looking more professional.
 It takes time to learn.
-Take the time.)
+Take the time if you plan on doing more than a few books and collections per year.)

 How much inventory do you have or will you have in the next five years?